sarahelhnbaly/IDiscovery/Software Requirements Specification.md

 ## Promise of Inspiration

-The IDiscovery Project aims to blend creativity and technology, fostering innovative solutions that inspire exploration and learning.
+The IDiscover Project aims to blend creativity and technology, fostering innovative solutions that inspire exploration and learning.
 We believe in the power of collaboration and the potential of every idea to create a meaningful impact.

 ### Goals